fededc88/fededc88/README.md

 # Hey there!
 My name is Federico 👋

 ## I'm an Electronic Engineer enchanted by microcontrollers

-I've been working as Embedded Software Engineer for the last 5 years.
+I've been working as an Embedded Software Engineer for the last years.
+I mostly develop in C/C++ the lower level I can.
+I do some Model Based Development and try to put together some PCBA every now and then.<br>

 I'm a beatlemanica & Rosario Central fan from 5 to 8.
 Ringo is my fourth favorite beatle!

 ---
+📝 I'm always learning C/C++ 👩‍💻.<br>

-📝 I'm currently teaching myself 🐍 **[python](https://github.com/fededc88/100-days-of-code)**.
+🌱 I'm currently teaching myself 🐍 **[python](https://github.com/fededc88/100-days-of-code)**.<br>
+🔭 I’m a proud Vim user.
+Check **[FDC.vimrc](https://github.com/fededc88/FDC.vimrc)**

-🌴 In my free time you can find me hiking the appalachian trails ⛰️, racing RC cars 🚗 or playing chess ♟️.
-Everything well seasoned with Rock & Roll.
+🌴 In my free time you can find me running 👟, hiking the appalachian trails ⛰️, racing RC cars 🚗 or playing chess ♟️.
+Everything well seasoned with Rock & Roll music 🎶.

 ---